Coming to our census

 But as I write this column, despite the fact that polls show a large majority favor sharply curbing the deficit, members of Congress and the president are inching toward a first-ever national default — a potential Armageddon in financial terms.

 Before signing off, I want to share another bit of interesting data from the census.
-For the first time since 1910, the
+For the first time since 1910, the U.S. male population has grown at a faster rate than the female population.

 Women overall actually outnumber (and, of course, outlive) men, but men may be starting to catch up a little.
-From 2000 to 2010, the number of men in the
+From 2000 to 2010, the number of men in the U.S. grew by 9.9 percent overall, compared with a growth rate of 9.5 percent for women.

 Among people 65 and over, the number of men increased by 21 percent, nearly double the 11.2 percent growth rate for women of that age.